miguelgarcia/react-testing/README.md

 # React Testing Examples

-This repository contains some examples about using the [React Testing Library](https://testing-library.com/) to test React components and hooks.
+This repository contains some examples about using the [Testing Library](https://testing-library.com/) to test React components and hooks.

 ## The Example App